 What does it mean to secure a point?

 To make or secure a point you need to move two or more checkers together onto the same point.
 That point is now secure and your opponent may not land on the point as long as two or more of your checkers remain.
 A series of points, side by side, is known as a prime.
 The ideal prime is a 6-prime which creates an impassable barrier to your opponent’s checkers.

 What is the home board?

 The home and outer boards are separated from each other by a ridge down the centre of the board called the bar.
-Your home board is the last quadrant that a you move your checkers to before bearing them off.
+Your home board is the last quadrant that you move your checkers to before bearing them off.
 The opponent’s home board is where you enter your checkers after they have been hit.
-In the diagram below, the black home board is in the bottom right hand corner.
+In the diagram below, the black home board is in the bottom right-hand corner.
 The white home board is in the top right-hand corner.
 The black outer board is on the bottom left.
 The white outer board is on the top left.

 If I don’t like the dice roll, can I skip my turn?

 No, you must play your roll in its, entirety, if there is any legal way to do so.
 If you can’t play all of your numbers, you must play as many as you can.
 For example, if you roll 5-5 and can only play three of your four 5’s, that is what you must do.
 Additionally, you must play both numbers of a roll if possible.
 Sometimes this means having to make a move you don’t like so that both numbers can be played.
 Finally, if you can only play one number, but not both, then you must play the higher one.